kkuvam/cs50p/README.md

 - Receiving uploaded VCF files and validating their structure.
 - Saving temporary copies of input files to a controlled directory.
 - Writing job details into a database (schema defined in `app.sql`).
-- Calling the Exomiser engine (inside its container) through subprocess commands or APIs.
+- Calling the Exomiser engine (inside its container) through subprocess commands.
 - Monitoring each analysis job and reporting progress back to the frontend.
 - Formatting final results into JSON or tabular form for display.